gem5/website/_pages/documentation/benchmark_status/benchmark_status_gem5_20.md

 ---
-layout: page
+layout: documentation
-title: Working Status of Benchmarks
+title: gem5-20 Working Status of Benchmarks
+doc: Working Status of Benchmarks
-parent: documentation
+parent: benchmark_status
-permalink: documentation/benchmark_status/
+permalink: /documentation/benchmark_status/gem5-20
 ---

+# gem5-20 Working Status of Benchmarks

+* TOC
+{:toc}

 This page provides information on the working status of some benchmark suites with gem5-20.
 The resources needed to run these benchmarks with gem5 can be found in [gem5-resources repository](https://gem5.googlesource.com/public/gem5-resources/) or [gem5 resources web page](https://www.gem5.org/documentation/general_docs/gem5_resources/).